rlridenour/jekyll-blog/_posts/2016-09-22-the-ballad-of-mitch-randall.md

 Then his tie got caught in the shredder,
 and it pulled his head straight down.
 And the next thing that we knew,
-It looked like he was through.
+it looked like he was through.
 We'd have to plant poor Mitch in the ground, Lord, Lord.
 We'd have to plant poor Mitch in the ground.